Echo0125/MAT-Memory-and-Anticipation-Transformer/README.md

-# Memory-and-Anticipation Transformer for Online Action Detection and Anticipation
+# Memory-and-Anticipation Transformer for Online Action Understanding

 ## Introduction

-This is a PyTorch implementation for our ICCV 2023 paper "[`Memory-and-Anticipation Transformer for Online Action Detection and Anticipation`](https://arxiv.org/pdf/xxxx.yyyyy.pdf)".
+This is a PyTorch implementation for our ICCV 2023 paper "[`Memory-and-Anticipation Transformer for Online Action Understanding`](https://arxiv.org/pdf/xxxx.yyyyy.pdf)".

 ![network](demo/Framework.png?raw=true)